bandrewfox/exprdb_docs/INSTALL.linux2-AWS.md

 * Go to Route 53, select the hosted zone, pick the subdomain you want
 * Create/edit the A record and use "Alias" mode
 * Paste the ELB DNS name in the "Alias Target" box, and "Save Record Set"

+#### Add security group to ec2 instance

+* Make a new security group
+    * named: From-LoadBal-client1
+    * inbound from other security group attached to ELB: LoadBal-client1
+    * outbound to all
+    * attach it to the instance specified in the Register Targets of the ELB config

 #### Finish up